oasis-tcs/csaf/csaf_2.1/prose/edit/src/tests-01-mndtr-27-profile-tests.md

 #### Vulnerabilities{#vulnerabilities-for-informational-advisory}

-It MUST be tested that the element `/vulnerabilities` does not exist.
+It MUST be tested that the element `$.vulnerabilities` does not exist.

-The relevant values for `/document/category` are:
+The relevant values for `$.document.category` are:

 ```
   csaf_informational_advisory